-Gro up
+Gro Group

 November 1, 2009 November 2, 2008

-4
+Net revenue 4

-(4)

-- (5)

-(5)

-November 1,
+Costs, expenses and other income, net (4)

+Loss on sale of operation (5)

+(Loss) Income from and loss on discontinued operations, net of taxes (5)

 16. Segment Information

 ASC 280 "Segment Reporting," or ASC 280, establishes standards for the way public business enterprises report information about operating segments in annual consolidated financial statements and requires that those enterprises report selected information about operating segments in interim financial reports.
 ASC 280 also establishes standards for related disclosures about products and services, geographic areas and major customers.
 We have concluded that we have one reportable segment based on the following factors: sales of semiconductors represents our only material source of revenue; substantially all products offered incorporate analog functionality and are manufactured under similar manufacturing processes; we use an integrated approach in developing our products in that discrete technologies developed are frequently integrated across many of our products; we use a common order fulfillment process and similar distribution approach for our products; and broad distributor networks are typically utilized while large accounts are serviced by a direct sales force.
 The Chief Executive Officer has been identified as the Chief Operating Decision Maker as defined by ASC 280.